 One might have some questions:

 - Is research ethics a legal or moral matter?
+Where are the boundaries?

 - Research should be carried out in accordance with national and international norms for and research ethics guidelines.
 What are these, and where can I find more information about them?